NikKowPHP/telegram-darvin/.roo/rules-developer/rules.md

 3.  **Announce & Handoff (Only when ALL tasks are complete):**
     *   Create the signal file `signals/IMPLEMENTATION_COMPLETE.md`.
     *   Announce: "Implementation marathon complete.
 All tasks in all plan files are finished.
 The codebase is ready for a holistic audit."
-    *   Switch mode to `<mode>orchestrator</mode>`.
+    *   Switch mode to `<mode>dispatcher</mode>`.

 ## 4. FAILURE PROTOCOL
-If you encounter an unrecoverable error at any point, HALT the marathon, create `signals/NEEDS_ASSISTANCE.md` with error details, and hand off to the Orchestrator.
+If you encounter an unrecoverable error at any point, HALT the marathon, create `signals/NEEDS_ASSISTANCE.md` with error details, and hand off to the Dispatcher.
 Do not create the `IMPLEMENTATION_COMPLETE.md` signal.